How to Put Social Media on Your Resume (+Examples)

 Why Include Social Media on Your Resume?

-Before we address those questions, however, it may be helpful to consider the reasons why you should include social media in your resume.
+Before we address those questions, however, it may be helpful to consider the reasons why you should include social media accounts on your resume.
 There are several reasons you should consider this option:

-Many hiring managers will search for you online anyway, so you may as well be proactive by listing the links.
+Many potential employers and hiring managers will search for you online anyway, so you may as well be proactive by listing the links.

 Social media pages can showcase you as an individual, rather than just a list of past jobs, skills, and achievements.